drnagy86/Java-TestDrivenDevelopment/README.md

 ## Test Driven Development (TDD)

+## Explaination
+In "src" folder, Person.js is the in class work we did.
+SaleItem.js is an example.
+SalesTransaction.js is what I wrote for homework.

+In the "tests" folder, PersonTest.js is the in class work and SaleItem.js is an example.
+SalesTransactionTest.js is what I wrote.
+##Reflection

 I didn't know anything about test driven development.
 I found that the process was a little tricky at first then extremely straight forward.